repository-preservation/lcmap-mastodon/README.rst

 ${CHIPMUNK_HOST} is the url to the deployed `lcmap-chipmunk <https://github.com/USGS-EROS/lcmap-chipmunk>`_ instance

-${SERVER_TYPE} tells the lcmap-mastodon instance what kind of data it is working with.
+${DATA_TYPE} tells the lcmap-mastodon instance what kind of data it is working with.
 Valid values include "ard" and "aux".
+Defaults to "ard".

 ${PARTITION_LEVEL} determines the level of parallelization applied to the ingest process

-${AUX_HOST} needs to be defined if ${SERVER_TYPE} is defined as "aux".
-It is the urlhostname or ip address where auxiliary data is provided.
+${AUX_HOST} needs to be defined if ${DATA_TYPE} is defined as "aux".
+It is the hostname or ip address where auxiliary data is provided.